What Does B2B Order Management Software Do?

 The first order processing stage in fulfillment is picking.
 Picking refers to physically taking the goods specified on an order from the warehouse shelves or bins and moving them to a staging location.
 Orders may be picked individually or more typically in batches to cut down on trips across the warehouse.
-Order management software allows you to see which orders are ready to pick, which are being picked and which are already picked.
+B2B order management software allows you to see which orders are ready to pick, which are being picked and which are already picked.

 Fulfilling Orders – Packing

 Once the goods on an order are picked and moved to a staging location in the warehouse, they move to the next order process stage: packing.
 Depending on how the order is to be shipped, the goods will be packed and packing lists created to identify which items are in which box.
 A single order may be packed in multiple boxes and this will be tracked by the packing lists.
 Order management allows you to see which orders are ready to pack, which are being packed and which are already packed.